astropy/astropy-APEs/APE10.rst

 According to the proposed release calendar, the v2.0 LTS release would be supported until the end of 2019.
 However, soon after the v2.0 release, the Astropy code will no longer be Python 2-compatible.
-As a result, pull requests that subsequently fix bugs in Astropy in master will in some cases not be easily backportable.
-One possible solution would be to also accept bug fixes in the v2.0.x branch and forward-port them to master.
+As a result, pull requests that subsequently fix bugs in Astropy in main will in some cases not be easily backportable.
+One possible solution would be to also accept bug fixes in the v2.0.x branch and forward-port them to main.

 Benefits
 --------